nta5/ComputerVisionProject/README.md

 Project setup instructions:

 1) Server:
-a) Begin by installing node js as that is what we are running our server on: https://nodejs.org/en/download/
+a) Begin by installing node js as that is what we are running our server on: https://nodejs.org/en/download/ \n
 b) make sure you have all the packages installed; open up the command line in the "ComputerVisionServer" and type the following: npm i
 c) to start the server type: node server.js